 This type of exchange fluctuates constantly.
 In other words, due to the amount of currencies that are traded daily, the prices of some of them can increase very drastically.
-This is one of the reasons why forex is an excellent choice for investors.

 This serves to give them more opportunities to increase their profits, but it also increases the dangers.
-This will be discussed later.

 How the Forex Market Works